 HIGH VOLTAGE - Normal operating voltages used with this tube are deadly, and the equipment must be designed properly and operating precautions must be followed.
 Design all equipment so that no one can come in contact with high voltages.
-All equipment must include safety enclosures for high-voltage circuits and terminals, with interlock switches to open primary circuits of the power supply and to discharge highvoltage capacitors whenever access doors are opened.
+All equipment must include safety enclosures for high-voltage circuits and terminals, with interlock switches to open primary circuits of the power supply and to discharge high-voltage capacitors whenever access doors are opened.
 Interlock switches must not be bypassed or "cheated" to allow operation with access doors open.
 Always remember that HIGH VOLTAGE CAN KILL.

 RADIO-FREQUENCY RADIATION - Avoid exposure to strong rf fields even at relatively low frequency.
 Absorption of rf energy by human tissue is dependent on frequency.
 Under 300 MHz most of the energy will pass completely through the human body with little attenuation or heating affect.
 Public health agencies are concerned with the hazard even at these frequencies.
-OSHA (Occupational Safety and Health Administration) recommends that prolonged exposure to rf radiation should be limited to 10 milliwatts per square centimeter.
+OSHA (Occupational Safety and Health Administration) recommends-that prolonged exposure to rf radiation should be limited to 10 milliwatts per square centimeter.

 INTERELECTRODE CAPACITANCE - The actual internal interelectrode capacitance of a tube is influenced by many variables in most applications, such as stray capacitance to the chassis, capacitance added by the socket used, stray capacitance between tube terminals, and wiring effects.
 To control the actual capacitance values within the tube, as the key component involved, the industry and Military Services use a standard test procedure as described in Electronic Industries Association Standard RS-191.
-This requires the use of a specially constructed test fixture which shields all external tube leads or contacts from each other and eliminates any capacitance reading to "ground."
+This requires the use of specially constructed test fixtures which effectively shield all external tube leads from each other and eliminates any capacitance reading to "ground".
 The test is performed on a cold tube.
-Other factors being equal, controlling internal tube capacitance in this way normally assures good interchangeability of tubes over a period of time.
-The capacitance values shown in the technical data are taken in accordance with Standard RS-191.
+Other factors being equal, controlling internal tube capacitance in this way normally assures good interchangeability of tubes over a period of time, even when the tube may be made by different manufacturers.
+The capacitance values shown in the manufacturer's technical data, or test specifications, normally are taken in accordance with Standard RS-191.

-The equipment designer is therefore cautioned to make allowance for the actual capacitance values which will exist in the application.
-Measurements should be taken with the mounting which represents approximate final layout if capacitance values are highly significant in the design.
+The equipment designer is therefore cautioned to make allowance for the actual capacitance values which will exist in any normal application.
+Measurements should be taken with the socket and mounting which represent approximate final layout if capacitance values are highly significant in the design.

-SPECIAL APPLICATIONS - When it is desired to operate this tube under conditions widely different from those listed here, write to Varian Power Grid & X-Ray Tube Products, Attn: Applications Engineering, 301 Industrial Way, San Carlos, CA 94070 U.S.A.
+SPECIAL APPLICATIONS - When it is desired to operate this tube under conditions widely different from those listed here, write to Varian EIMAC; attn: Applications Engineering; 301 Industrial Way; San Carlos, CA 94070 U.S.A.